Can’t find an answer here? Give us a call on 07 32697665 and we can help with ay other questions.

 Once you determine that there may be a leak, follow these procedures to eliminate the simplest and most obvious causes first.

-1. Always check the backwash line or waste valve first.
-Remove the backwash pipe fitting, turn the pump on and run in the ‘”filter” position.
+- Always check the backwash line or waste valve on the filter first.
+Remove the backwash pipe fitting, turn the pump on and run in the āāfilterā position.
 Check for water leaking down the drain.
 If it is, then the backwash valve gasket will need replacing.
 If you have a cartridge filter, check to see where the waste water goes and that it is not leaking down the drain.

-2. Fill the pool to its correct level and mark the pool interior with a pencil.
+- Fill the pool to its correct level and mark the pool interior with a pencil.

-3. Run the filter all day and note the water level after 24 hours.
+- Run the filter all day and note the water level after 24 hours.

-5. Check the pump while it’s running, does it seem to be sucking air or turbulating in the bowl?
+- Check the pump while itās running, does it seem to be sucking air or turbulating in the bowl?
 This indicates it could be in the suction line.
 Also check the return jets, do any or all of them appear to be spitting air back into the pool?
-This could indicate it’s in the return line.
+This could indicate itās in the return line.

-1. Next step is to simply let it leak.
+- Next troubleshooting step is to simply let it leak.
 Every 24 hours make a note of the drop, this will indicate the rate of loss and help to identify the leak.
 We usually require about 5 to 7 days to help determine where the problem may be.
 If the water stops at the bottom of the skimmer box entrance it may be in the suction line.
 If it stops at the return jets, it may be in the return line.
 However if it keeps going past the returns, it could be the Hydrostatic valve in the floor of the pool.
 Please note that vinyl pools do not have one.

-2. The next step is for a qualified service technician to go onsite and do some dye testing etc.
+- The next step is for a qualified service technician to go onsite and do some dye testing etc.

 How do I drain water from the pool?

 If you have a filter with a backwash valve it is simple.
-Turn the valve handle to “waste” or “bypass” and run the pump until the required level is reached.
+Turn the valve handle to “waste” and run the pump until the required level is reached.
 Do not move the handle while the filtration is running.
 If you have a cartridge filter you may have a waste valve, if not then water can be siphoned out with your garden or vacuum hose.

 How can I prolong the life of my salt chlorinator cell?